Making a green impact

 On the 12th February, the EECE team welcomed all to join a workshop presented by Dr Stuart Hillmansen from the School of Electrical, Electronic and Computer Engineering titled

 ""How to calculate your own carbon footprint”.
 The aim of this workshop was engage participants in an interactive software-based activity where they would compute their carbon footprint themselves.
 Another interactive workshop scheduled right after this was to be presented by Professor Richard Williams – Head of College of Engineering and Physical Sciences.
 This exciting workshop was of a more technical and theoretical nature, and called “Energy storage – the missing link in a green economy”, aiming to educate young students about the importance of constructing techno-economically feasible grid energy storage procedures for the success of a green economy in the UK and EU as a whole.

 In addition, the EECE Railway Research group displayed their Model Hydrogen Train during the week in the foyer of the Gisbert Kapp building.
 This model is just one example of many local research efforts seeking alternative energy solutions.

-Last but not least, Patricia and Vy are working with the café in the building to promote vegetarian meals during Go Green Week.
+Last but not least, the EECE team are working with the café in the building to promote vegetarian meals during Go Green Week.

 Farmed livestock, particularly cattle and sheep, produce volumes of greenhouse gases much larger than you’d expect!
 Consisting mainly of methane, their production accounts for approximately 10 per cent of all human-derived emissions, a portion larger than that created by driving cars!
 Due to these environmental benefits, they hope to encourage everyone to forego meat for at least one or two meals during this week, and hopefully into the future.